 In sum, STEM aims to address the mental health and emotional needs our students and families that pose material challenges to daily classroom learning.
-In 2018-2019, the impact of the counseling program was broad and deep, providing support to hundreds of families with a wide variety of needs.
-In total, the mental health team conducted over 1,500 hours of counseling, as summarized below.
+In 2019-2020, the impact of the counseling program was broad and deep, providing support to hundreds of families with a wide variety of needs.
+In total, the mental health team conducted 1,200 hours of counseling, as summarized on the next page.